 NEXTGEN TV (ATSC 3.0 Standard)

-Fellow TV antenna lovers, there is a new broadcast TV standard – ATSC 3.0 – available right now in over 60 markets.
+There is a new broadcast TV standard – ATSC 3.0 – available right now in over 60 markets.
 This infrastructure upgrade is also referred to as NEXTGEN TV.
-Over 4,000 licensed broadcast stations transmitting FREE over-the-air TV content to millions of people across the U.S., and these broadcast stations are competing with streaming platforms such as Amazon, Netflix, and social media, where IP (Internet Protocol) video is available on demand.
-With this new ATSC 3.0 standard, called "NEXTGEN TV", broadcasters have an opportunity to integrate new features into IP-based TV, to compete with the ever-increasing Internet-driven media landscape.
+Over 4,000 licensed broadcast stations transmit over-the-air TV for FREE to millions of people across the U.S., and these broadcast stations are competing with streaming platforms like Amazon, HBO, and social media, where IP (Internet Protocol) video is available on demand.
+NEXTGEN TV is the future of TV and broadcasters can now integrate new features into IP-based TV to compete with the ever-increasing Internet-driven media landscape.
 But you don’t need the Internet to watch NEXTGEN TV.

-- Immersive surround-sound, similar to theaters.
+- Immersive surround-sound, similar to movie theatres.